 The Science Europe Office will support and undertake many actions in collaboration with Science Europe Working Groups and Task Forces.
 Advocacy of R&I to EU institutions and other stakeholders will be performed by the Science Europe Office independently, but remains grounded in the interests of the Member Organisations and is overseen by the Governing Board.
 Other actions will be implemented via ad hoc mechanisms such as the High Level Workshops or other discussion fora, and by establishing strategic partnerships with key organisations.

 In this way, Science Europe will have the means and organisation necessary to develop long-term actions, whilst remaining flexible to accommodate unforeseen or novel priorities that may arise.
-Science Europe's mechanisms enable it to develop long-term actions, whilst remaining flexible to accommodate unforeseen or novel priorities that may arise.

 Governance